HewlettPackard/squest/docs/manual/announcements.md

 Announcements allow Squest administrator to notify users.
 Announcements are displayed to end users in Dashboard page.

-Administrator define beginning, end, title, message and type of announcement.
+Administrator defines beginning, end, title, message and type of announcement.